 STCWCom2 – Monitor and control compliance with legislative requirements and measures to ensure the safety of human life at sea and the protection of the marine environment

-STCWCom4 – Develop contingency plans for damage control, and act effectively in such situations
+STCWCom4 – Develop contingency plans for damage control and respond effectively in such situations

-STCWEsp1 – Planning a trip and directing navigation
+STCWEsp1 – Planning a trip and managing navigation

 STCWEsp2 – Determine by any means the location and accuracy of the resulting point